Cincinnati Nightclub Shooting Leaves One Dead, 14 Injured [Breaking]

-A shooting incident at a Cincinatti nightclub has left at least one person dead and more than 15 people injured, The Independent reports.
+A shooting incident at a Cincinatti nightclub has left at least one person dead and more than 15 people injured, the Independent reports.
 According to initial reports, the shooting happened at the Cameo Nightclub just after 1 a.m., local time.
 The identity of the gunman has not been revealed and at this time he remains on the run.
 Authorities are yet to determine the intention of the shooter and remained tight-lipped over the possibility of a terrorism angle.

 Outside @UnivHospitalCin where victims and families have arrived after reports of multiple shot cameo nightclub @Local12 awaiting @CincyPD pic.twitter.com/62l2k7gI1f